“Some of your most gratifying musical experiences will be those that serve the greater good.”

 To help narrow that educational gap, my recent conference presentation, “Commissioning and Funding New Music,” covers processes and resources for performers, composers, and administrators to execute successful commissions.

-A featured workshop at the 2021 College Music Society South Central Regional Conference, the presentation is now available for free viewing via Scholar Works at the University of Texas at Tyler.
+A featured workshop at the 2021 College Music Society South Central Regional Conference, the presentation is now available for free viewing via Scholar Works.

 New Music, New Audiences, Big Impacts